dhruvmk/ml-web-app/README.md

 - Server Side: Carried out using Flask
-- ML Operations: Done using Sci-Kit Learn
+- ML Models and Vectorizers: scikit-learn
 - Frontend: HTML, CSS and JavaScript.
 Also used Bootstrap to clean up the UI